 - Apheresis — A blood draw, followed by the process of extracting T cells from your blood in a lab.

-- If you will participate in our Phase I clinical trial, your T cells will be brought to a Medical College of Wisconsin lab on the same campus as Froedtert Hospital for the process of combining the T cells with a receptor called CAR or chimeric antigen receptor.
+- If you will participate in one of our clinical trials, your T cells will be brought to a Medical College of Wisconsin lab on the same campus as Froedtert Hospital for the process of combining the T cells with a receptor called CAR or chimeric antigen receptor.

-If you will be receiving YESCARTA CART-T therapy, your T cells will be sent to a different lab for similar processing.
+If you will be receiving YESCARTA CART T-cell therapy, your T cells will be sent to a different lab for similar processing.

 - In the labs, the combined cells are grown until there are hundreds of millions of them.